SoftInstigate/restheart-website/docs/json-schema-validation.md

 ## Limitations

-*jsonChecker* does not support the following requests:
+*jsonChecker* does not support bulk PATCH requests:

-- bulk PATCH
-- bulk POST that use update operators

 {: .bs-callout.bs-callout-info }
-To handle this requests, set the checker property `skipNotSupported` to `false`, and add specialized interceptor to handle these requests.
+To handle this requests, set the metadata property `skipNotSupported` to `false`, and add specialized interceptors to handle these requests.

 ```